blog posts

 Conclusion

-With all these explanations and definitions and glorifications and even without taking into account the mentioned disadvantages, a place in the future and even in the current situation on the web cannot be considered for this format, and due to its popularity and high volume of use. is still supported and used.
+With all these explanations, definitions, and clarifications, and even without considering the mentioned disadvantages, a place in the future and even in the current situation on the web cannot be considered for this format.
+However, due to its popularity and high volume of use, it is still supported and used.

-If you are a programmer, you must have dealt with this format, and if you are not familiar with it, you can easily see and understand a few different formats, but using it in traditional and old software may be useful and There are much more attractive formats and structures that have replaced XML and it is better not to use it seriously.
+If you are a programmer, you must have dealt with this format, and if you are not familiar with it, you can easily see and understand a few different formats.
+However, using it in traditional and old software may be helpful.
+Many more attractive formats and structures have replaced XML, and it is better not to use it seriously.